Affinage

 Year Finding Method Journal Conf PMIDs

-2025 ARMH2 is a cytosolic component of the CatSper calcium channel complex in sperm, forming a ternary subcomplex with EFCAB9 and CATSPERζ that contributes to stable assembly of linear CatSper nanodomains along the sperm tail and regulates pH and Ca2+ sensitivity of the channel.
-Cryo-EM structural determination, mass spectrometry, AlphaFold structure prediction, coevolutionary analysis, and loss-of-function mouse models with phenotypic readout (asthenozoospermia, subfertility, compromised CatSper activation) Nature communications High 41271765
+2025 ARMH2 is a cytosolic component of the CatSper sperm calcium channel complex, forming a ternary subcomplex with EFCAB9 and CATSPERζ that contributes to stable linear arrangement of CatSper nanodomains along the sperm tail and regulates pH and Ca2+ sensitivity of the channel.
+Loss of ARMH2 compromises physiological CatSper activation, leading to asthenozoospermia and severe subfertility.
+Cryo-EM structural determination, mass spectrometry, AlphaFold structure prediction, coevolutionary analysis, and loss-of-function mouse model with sperm motility and fertility phenotypic readout Nature communications High 41271765

 Source papers